 In this circumstance, Charlotte.
 He was quick back.

 Did I say I have always liked James?
-Smart, pragmatic, logical, tolerant, hot... okay.
+Smart, fair, hot, sexy hot, hot... okay.

 Eyes were once again on me, lasering in reverse.
 From me to James and back to me.
 I sensed whatever I was radiating must have increased as she stepped back from the vehicle.